rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 the locusts have no king, yet all of them march in rank; ^3027

-the lizard you can take in your hands, yet it is in kings ’ palaces. ^3028
+the lizard you can take in your hands, yet it is in kings' palaces. ^3028

-Three things are stately in their tread; four are stately in their stride : ^3029
+Three things are stately in their tread; four are stately in their stride: ^3029

 the lion, which is mightiest among beasts and does not turn back before any; ^3030